Masmiseim36/nxpSDK/boards/frdmk66f/lwip_examples/lwip_httpsrv/freertos/readme.txt

          IPv4 Gateway     : 192.168.0.100
         ************************************************
 2. On the browser address bar, type 192.168.0.102(IP address of the board).
 	The browser should show a web page.
+The board also advertises itself using mDNS so that it can be accessed using URL http://lwip-http.local.
+	Please note that your system may not support mDNS out-of-the-box as it is necessary to have an mDNS resolver installed.
+    For instance Bonjour Print Services for Windows contain such resolver.
+In case of Linux nss-mdns serves this purpose.

 Modifying content of static web pages
 To modify content available through the web server you must complete following steps: